samcaf/ResolvedEnergyCorrelators/README.md

-# DelphiScribe
+# ECScribe

-DelphiScribe a project for obtaining energy-weighted correlations in Pythia and on CMS Open Data.
+A project for obtaining energy-weighted correlations in Pythia and on CMS Open Data.

 ## Table of Contents